 Germany has fully complied with its commitment to work with international partners to continue to provide military support to Ukraine and its people.
-Germany has taken several strong actions to provide military support alongside international partners, providing military arms and aid packages both independently, through its involvement in NATO, and through bilateral cooperation with the United Kingdom.
+Germany has taken several strong actions to provide military support alongside international partners, providing military arms and aid packages both independently, through its involvement in NATO, and through its bilateral cooperation with other actors.